trans-travel/trans-travel/us/sc.md

    under 18 will be illegal if
    [H.
    4642](https://www.scstatehouse.gov/sess125_2023-2024/bills/4624.htm)
-   is signed by the governor.
+   is signed by the governor (updated May 4, 2024).

 ## Child Custody / Abuse